 Occupational and environmental toxicology cases present unusually complex problems.
 Occupational and environmental exposure is rarely limited to a single type of molecule.
 Most workplace or environmental materials are compounds or mixtures, and the ingredients are often poorly described in the documentation that is available for physician review.
 Moreover, although regulatory agencies in many countries have requirements for disclosure of hazardous materials and their health impacts, proprietary information exclusions often make it difficult for those who treat occupationally and environmentally poisoned patients to understand the nature and scope of the presenting illness.
 Because many of these illnesses have long latency periods before they become manifest, it is often a matter of detective work, when patients finally present with disease, to ascertain past exposure and relate it to present clinical effect.
 Monitoring of exposure concentrations both in the workplace and in the general environment has become more common, but it is far from widespread, and so it is often very difficult to establish the extent of exposure, its duration, and its dose rate when this information is critical to the identification of the toxic disorder and its management.

 Occupational toxicology deals with the chemicals found in the workplace.
 The major emphasis of occupational toxicology is to identify the agents of concern, identify the acute and chronic diseases that they cause, define the conditions under which they may be used safely, and prevent absorption of harmful amounts of these chemicals.
 The occupational toxicologist will also be called upon to treat the diseases caused by these chemicals if he or she is a physician.
 Occupational toxicologists may also define and carry out programs for the surveillance of exposed workers and the environment in which they work.
-They frequently work hand ...
+They frequently ...